tghamm/dynamic-linq-query-builder/README.md

   * is not empty
   * is null
   * is not null
+  * custom operators via interface and options
 * Compatible with [jQuery QueryBuilder](https://querybuilder.js.org) (see samples for an example)

-* Targets .NET 4.5 and .NET Standard 2.0 (and by proxy, .NET Core 2.0)
+* Targets .NET 4.5 and .NET Standard 2.0 (and by proxy, .NET Core 2.0+)

 Installation
 --